bgreenlee/bgreenlee.github.io/_posts/2025-01-10-a-year-of-whatever.md

 That was followed a by a much bigger consulting opportunity, which lead to starting [another LLC with some friends](https://fiasco.partners).
 We spend about six months tackling a pretty hairy data engineering challenge.
 What I learned from that is if you see NetSuite, run.

-Around the paid gigs I also spent some time helping out one friend with their [startup](https://comprendo.dev) and another with his [app](https://museumistic.app).
+Around the paid gigs I also spent some time helping out one friend with their [startup](https://comprendo.dev),  another with his [app](https://museumistic.app), and wrote a web app to help another friend give away [free bikes to kids](https://www.eastbaykidicalmass.org).

 I've been keeping myself pretty busy since that last gig ended.
 I spent a good amount of time doing a deep dive into [MacOS aerial screensavers/wallpapers](https://github.com/bgreenlee/WallpaperInfo).
 I wrote a [Safari extension to redact news articles](https://apps.apple.com/us/app/i-cant-even-news-filter/id6738306756).
 I wrote a [little web game](https://licenseplategame.fun).
 I also spent a good amount of December doing [Advent of Code](https://adventofcode.com), working on my Swift and SwiftUI skills in the process.